Installation

 ```

-> **Flows that need NO connections** (e.g. Recurrence + Compose + HTTP only)
+Flows that need no connectors, such as Recurrence + Compose + HTTP only, can

 ```python